-There had been no need to bend over for action or up for speed.
-I searched for a place to lay my skirt and finally opened a drawer of his dresser to lay it on Slowly I took off the blouse one button at a time, ignoring Erica's request to wear it while lovemaking.
+There had been no need to bend over for action speed up.
+I searched for a place to lay my skirt and finally opened a drawer of his dresser to lay it on.
+Slowly I took off the blouse one button at a time, ignoring Erica's request to wear it while lovemaking.
 She was such a pervert.

 I paraded about in the pumps while he stared at me in sheer blue bra and panty then walked to the base of the bed, slid out of my pumps, climbed on the bed and stood over him.
-Looking down at his erect penis, pointed straight up to greet Vixen, I observed it was a tad short of 7 inches, uncircumcised, his pubic hair trimmed and he had taken a shower.
+Looking down at his erect penis, pointed straight up to greet Cobra’s mouth, I observed it was a tad short of seven inches, uncircumcised, his pubic hair trimmed, and he had taken a shower.

-We rolled over together, our ankles entwined.
+We rolled over together, careful to keep him within.
+I lay spread open, our ankles entwined.
 His long hair replicated in reverse the tent made when I held my head above his.
 It was the first time I lay below a hair tent when lovemaking.

-Again, he was unhurried.
-He then pinioned my arms above my head and finished in a spasm of movement.
+He then lay down and kissed me, stuck his tongue in my mouth, rose, pinioned my arms above my head and thrust in and out in a spasm of movement.

 The window was wide open with birds in the big tree next to his house.
 For the first time since entering his bedroom, I listened to their chirping and imagined they were our plaudits applause.
 After resting, I got up and stood naked before him, no longer feeling embarrassed naked before a man only slightly known.